 On farms, controlled traffic is a straightforward and beneficial policy to implement.
 Create wheel tracks for tractors and farm traffic to stick to and make sure they are entirely separated from the crop areas.
 This means that only a small section of your grass will be impacted by the pressure and weight of tractors driving on it.
 As a result, the rest of your grass will be more spongy and capable of holding more water.

-In a country with such extreme weather conditions, it is vital that we do all that we can to preserve our water.
+In a country with such extreme weather conditions, it is vital that we take drought management steps.
 At Global Rotomoulding Tanks, we are experts in agricultural practices and products.
 If you’re interested in one of our custom water storage tanks or a different custom rotomoulded tank, contact us today!